EDUCBA

 To check the status of all your running processes/instances, a mongostat command is helpful.
 It tracks and returns the counter of database operations.
 These counters include inserts, updates, queries, deletes, and cursors.
 This MongoDB command is beneficial as it shows your status about low running memory, some performance issues, etc.

-You need to go to your bin directory of MongoDB installation and run mongostat.
+You must go to your MongoDB installation bin directory and run mongostat.

 Monitor Deployment

-• Pre-allocate space: When you know, your document is going to grow up to a certain size.
+• Pre-allocate space: When you know your Document will grow to a certain size.
 This is an optimization technique in MongoDB.
 Insert a document and add a garbage field.

 • Try fetching data in a single query.